illumio-shield/illumio-splunk-ta/TA-Illumio/README.md

 3. Click **Download**
 4. Read through and accept the EULA and Terms and Conditions, then click **Agree to Download**
 5. Transfer the downloaded `.tgz` or `.spl` file to the Splunk server
-6. Install the app manually
+6. Install the app manually:

-Using the Splunk binary:
+using the Splunk binary

 ```sh
 $SPLUNK_HOME/bin/splunk install app /path/to/TA-Illumio.spl
 ```

-OR extracting the app manually:
+OR by extracting directly under `/apps`

 ```sh
 tar zxf /path/to/TA-Illumio.spl -C $SPLUNK_HOME/etc/apps/